I don’t know why we put up with radiators for so long – I’ll never go back!

 Interested in creating a more energy efficient, green and eco-friendly property?

 Standard radiators are at a disadvantage when it comes to their compatibility with renewable heat sources, such as air source and ground source heat pumps.
-For a radiator to heat a room, using the lower flow temperatures of a heat pump, it would have to be oversized, taking more wall space.
+For a radiator to heat a room, using the lower flow temperatures of a heat pump, it would have to be oversized, taking up more wall space.

 In this type of scenario, UFH will always come out on top.

 UFH is around 40% more efficient than radiators when paired with a heat pump, as it uses a much lower water temperature than required by radiators.

 Underfloor Heating VS Radiators: Pros and Cons

 |No cold spots or draughts||Initial purchasing cost can be higher|